enpm611/github-actions/README.md

 but replace the user name to matched your forked repository.
 You should see the app running.

 This exercise illustated the last step of the CI/CD pipeline, which is delivering the application to its final destination from where users will be able to access and interact with it.
 You have now implemented your own CI/CD pipeline.
-You can find many more actions in the (GitHub Marketplace)[https://github.com/marketplace?type=actions].
+You can find many more actions in the [GitHub Marketplace](https://github.com/marketplace?type=actions).

 # Release notes